-Gibbs Gardens, located in Ball Ground, Ga, includes 220 acres of breathtaking gardens set in mature rolling woodlands dotted with 24 ponds,19 waterfalls and myriad springs and streams with 32 bridge crossings.
-It’s also the country’s largest residential estate gardens…and it is GORGEOUS!
+Gibbs Gardens, located in Ball Ground, GA, includes 220 acres of breathtaking gardens set in mature rolling woodlands dotted with 24 ponds,19 waterfalls, and myriad springs and streams with 32 bridge crossings.
+It’s also the country’s largest residential estate garden…and it is GORGEOUS!

-The Misunderstood World of Reptiles & Amphibians returns this year by popular demand.
 Kids will love this exploration into the interesting world of snakes, turtles, lizards and more.
-The instructors will talk about the role of these creatures in the animal kingdom and enlighten us about the difference between venomous and non-venomous.
-Attendees will have the opportunity to see these animals up close and touch or even hold, them, if desired.
+The instructors talk about the role of these creatures in the animal kingdom and enlighten us about the difference between venomous and non-venomous.
+Attendees will have the opportunity to see these animals up close and touch or even hold them if desired.

 Just after wrapping up the Waterlily Festival, you can kick off fall with live music, food, flower and lots of fun!
 You can hear bands on the Great Lawn or stroll the trails with accordion players and such.

 Personally, I am a sucker for Japanese Maples and their warm hues.
-Head to Gibbs to see over 2000 gorgeous trees ablaze with the colors of fall.
+Head to Gibbs to see over 2000 gorgeous trees ablaze with fall colors.
 Like other festivals here, you’ll be greeted with live music, delicious food and a few fun surprises.
-2016’s festival included Q&A and sales from the Atlanta Bonsai Society!

-Various weekends throughout the year you can enjoy live music from 6 p.m. – 9 p.m., just as the sun is setting.
-Listen in the Great Lawn with a pre-ordered box dinner, or purchase food when your there (wine and beer too!) and listen as you stroll the gardens.
+On various weekends throughout the year, you can enjoy live music just as the sun sets.
+Listen in the Great Lawn with a pre-ordered box dinner, or purchase food when you’re there (wine and beer too!) and listen as you stroll the gardens.

-Gibbs offers great book lectures and signing, classes and a great series from one of my favorite Georgia gardeners, free Monthly garden talks by Erica Glassner.
-This spring and summer you can even take classes on how to manage your own beehives (that is totally a dream of mine!)
+Gibbs offers great book lectures and signing, classes and a great series from one of my favorite Georgia gardeners, and free Monthly garden talks.
+During the spring and summer, you can even take classes on managing your own beehives (that is totally a dream of mine!).

-Memberships with the gardens are very affordable, especially at only $50 per year.
+Memberships with the gardens are very affordable, especially at only $50 per year for adults and $30 for children.
 At the very least, you’ll want to visit each season, which equates to less than $13 per ticket for 3+ hours of fun.
 Admission to the gardens includes admittance to all events, twilight music and festivals, too, which is pretty spectacular.
 Parking is free….it’s just a great place to take the kids when they need to explore, or take visiting guests for something unique and special.

 The Fish Pool up near the Manor House is not something “featured” at Gibbs Gardens, but it is a place my kids adore.
 I love to head that way in summer because it’s toward the hydrangeas (my favorite plant by a landslide.)
 The kids don’t mind because they like walking under the rose arbor to The Fish Pool, and spending time in the shade admiring the koi.
 There’s even a little platform area for grabbing a drink of water and resting for a bit.